MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 # Use Dynamics 365 Field Service with Dynamics 365 Remote Assist mobile

-By pairing the Dynamics 365 Remote Assist mobile application with Dynamics 365 Field Service, field service technicians can:
+By pairing the Microsoft Dynamics 365 Remote Assist mobile application with Dynamics 365 Field Service, field service technicians can:

-1. Use Field Service mobile to launch the Dynamics 365 Remote Assist mobile app and make calls to remote collaborators on both iOS and Android devices.
+- Use Field Service mobile to launch the Dynamics 365 Remote Assist mobile app and make calls to remote collaborators on both iOS and Android devices.

-2. Seamlessly post call history into their Field Service work order at the end of a Dynamics 365 Remote Assist mobile call, including:
+- Seamlessly post call history into their Field Service work order at the end of a Dynamics 365 Remote Assist mobile call, including:

    - call logs, including time, date, call duration, the remote collaborator's name
    - file URLs